stfnhmplr/homebridge-synology/README.md

         ]
     }

-## Disable Services
+## Disable services
-You can disable services of your Synology accessory. add a `disabled` property with an array to your config.json.
+You can disable services of your Synology accessory.
+Add a `disabled` property with an array to your config.json.
 You can add the following parameters:
 - `switch` to disable the On/Off switch
 - `temp` to disable the temperature
 - `stats` to disable the custom characeristics cpu load and disk usage quote.